Robert Kraft: Philanthropy

-Following the Boston Marathon bombing, Kraft announced he would match up to $100,000 in donations made for the victims through the New England Patriots Charitable Foundation.
+Following the Boston Marathon bombing in 2013, Kraft announced he would match up to $100,000 in donations made for the victims through the New England Patriots Charitable Foundation.

-In 2017, Kraft announced a contribution of $6 million to build the first regulation size American football field in Israel.
-In June 2017, Robert Kraft, along with several NFL Hall of Famers, traveled to Israel for the grand opening of the new Kraft Family Sports Campus.
-Kraft has led additional "Touchdown in Israel" trips to Israel, with Patriots and Hall of Famers, since that 2017 trip.
+In 2017, Kraft announced a contribution of $6 million to build the first regulation-size American football field in Israel.
+In June 2017, Kraft, along with several NFL Hall of Famers, traveled to Israel for the grand opening of the new Kraft Family Sports Campus.
+He has led additional "Touchdown in Israel" trips to Israel, with Patriots and Hall of Famers, since that 2017 trip.
 That same year, Kraft funded a new van as part of the Kraft Center for Community Health at Massachusetts General Hospital in order to help combat the opioid crisis in Boston.
 The vans allow those with opioid addiction to seek health services in their own neighborhoods.

-In 2018, Kraft donated $10 million to CJP for the renovation of its headquarters in downtown Boston.
+In 2018, Kraft donated $10 million to Combined Jewish Philanthropies of Greater Boston for the renovation of its headquarters in downtown Boston.
 In 2019, Kraft, along with Chelsea Football Club owner Roman Abramovich, hosted a soccer match between the New England Revolution and Chelsea F.C., called Final Whistle on Hate, to raise money to combat antisemitism.
 The match raised an estimated $4 million, with Kraft personally contributing $1 million toward the fund.
-Following Pittsburgh synagogue shooting at Tree of Life, Kraft visited the synagogue to pay his respects and attended services with the congregation before the Patriots played the Steelers in a game the next day.

 In June 2019, Kraft received Israel's Genesis Prize.
 While at the event in Jerusalem, Kraft pledged $20 million to establish a foundation that will fight antisemitism and combat the Boycott, Divestment, and Sanctions (BDS) movement against Israel.

-The next month, Kraft pledged $100,000 to the families of seven motorcyclists killed in a crash the month before.
-He donated $20,000 and attended the memorial in Worcester to honor fallen firefighter Christopher Roy on the one-year anniversary of his death.
+The next month, he pledged $100,000 to the families of seven motorcyclists killed in a crash the month before.
+Kraft donated $20,000 and attended the memorial in Worcester to honor fallen firefighter Christopher Roy on the one-year anniversary of his death.
 Kraft teamed with recording artists Jay-Z and Meek Mill, as well as Michael G. Rubin, the executive chairman of Fanatics, among others to announce a foundation of criminal justice reform called REFORM Alliance.
 In coordination with the REFORM Alliance, Kraft invited more than 50 children (ages 5–17) to fly on the Patriots' team charter to attend the Patriots game against the Buffalo Bills at Gillette Stadium.
 The children attending the game each had parents who have been incarcerated for technical probation violations.
-As of 2019, Kraft has led 27 missions to Israel.
+As of 2019, Kraft had led 27 missions to Israel.